nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Navigate tabs: `cd`

-Navigates to the event or student tab
+Navigates to the event or student tab.

 Format: `cd_TAB_TYPE`